 Nutmeg Minimum Investment

 One potential pitfall for those looking to try Nutmeg for the first time is its minimum investment requirements.
 The minimum investment for Nutmeg’s ISAs, General Investment Accounts, and Pensions is £500.
 Nutmeg’s Lifetime ISAs and Junior ISAs, the minimum investment is £100.

 |General Investment Account (GIA)

 Nutmeg’s fees rank slightly above average compared to some of its Robo Advisor peers, with rates reduced significantly for those investing over £100k.
 Despite this, Nutmeg represents a very attractive proposition for those looking to turn away from traditional wealth managers.

-With its comprehensive account selection, solid investment performance, and seamless mobile app, we think that it’s worth paying that bit extra for quality service.
+With its comprehensive account selection, solid investment performance, and seamless mobile app, we think it’s worth paying extra for quality service.
 Following on from its acquisition by JP Morgan, we can expect to see additional features rolled out in the near future, all of which will benefit existing Nutmeg clients.

 In addition to its great customer service, a wealth of support articles also provide a handy resource for those whose enquiries may have been previously answered.

 How to Contact Nutmeg Support?

 Nutmeg’s customer support team are available to contact via email, webchat, or phone.
 Serving UK clients only, Nutmeg maintains domestic contact hours, with support channels open between: